-&lt;sup>1 As a slight aside, it is worth noting the similarity between the mode-sum for the tidal response and the sum-rule for the electric and magnetic dipole polarizability in atoms and nuclei (Bernabéu, Gómez Dumm and Orlandini 1998; Mitroy, Safronova and Clark 2010), yet another connection between the astrophysics and laboratory experiments.
+1As a slight aside, it is worth noting the similarity between the mode-sum for the tidal response and the sum-rule for the electric and magnetic dipole polarizability in atoms and nuclei (Bernabéu, Gómez Dumm & Orlandini 1998; Mitroy, Safronova & Clark 2010), yet another connection between the astrophysics and laboratory experiments.

-$^2$ This is the point where we ignore the formal contributions from other oscillations modes and, hence, the impact of the matter composition, which was the main focus of the discussion of Andersson and Pnigouras (2020).
+2This is the point where we ignore the formal contributions from other oscillations modes and, hence, the impact of the matter composition, which was the main focus of the discussion of Andersson & Pnigouras (2020).